jindrichmynarz/dissertation/parts/tensor_factorization.md

 Tensor factorization is also referred to as tensor decomposition.
 Here, for clarity, we use tensor factorization to denote the process of computing its product, the tensor decomposition.

-Statistical relational learning, introduced in the [@sec:srl], employs tensor factorization for link prediction.
+Statistical relational learning, introduced in [Section @sec:srl], employs tensor factorization for link prediction.
 Viewed from this perspective, the input of factorization is considered to be a noisy, partially observed tensor.
 Tensor decomposition produced by the factorization can be in turn used to reconstruct an approximation of the complete tensor.
 In this way, we can use tensor decompositions as prediction models that explain the predicted links by latent features of entities.